Tustin/xbox-php/README.md

-# xbox-php
+# Xbox-PHP Wrapper
-A PHP wrapper for the official Xbox API
+A PHP wrapper for the official Xbox API.

+Great things will be here soon.